DynamicDesignz/Kraken/README.md

 JobServerIP : 198.162.52.98
 ```

-At the end of Step 2, ensure that only one file the folder is named 'config.yml'.
+At the end of Step 2, ensure that only one file in the folder is named 'config.yml'.

 *Step 3* : Navigate to folder or terminal (or cmd prompt) and type :
 ```sh